Skip to main content

 • A number of high-quality studies have confirmed that vaccination does not cause autism.

 • Elements of the research paper that raised the possibility of a connection between vaccination and autism (published in 1998) were found to be false.
-The medical journal in which the research was published has printed an apology.
+The medical journal in which the research was published has printed an apology and retracted the paper.

 • Current research suggests that autism is probably due to a combination of developmental, genetic and environmental factors.